denizbmech/scope2d/website/buildandinstall.md

 `nmake install`</li>
 <li>When the build is completed, you will find scope2d.exe in `../x64/Release` or `..x64/Debug`, depending on the build type you chose</li>
 </ol>

-(+) $$EIGENDIR/Eigen/src must be a valid location.
-Arrange Eigen installation to fit this.

 #### Build 32bit with MinGW